shaurya559/Induction-2025/README.md

  After that the lunch break is started at 11:30 am to 12:30 pm

  At 12:30 Dr Arvind  Dhingra  gave a sppech .He say about experience of there life.
-He say about importance of collage in our life .He also say about atmosphere of collage ...
+He say about importance of collage in our life .He also say about atmosphere of collage ... at 3:00pm dr lakhvir sing gave a speech on cml..the lecture is off at 4 pm

+ the session is ended at 4 pm